anniehsuan/Fintech_project/02-Homework_01-FinTech_README.md

 ### What has been the business impact of this company so far?
  1. Change payment and consuming behaviour

     A company that can change human behaviours is the one dominating the market in the future.
 This is what the Alipay and Ant Group has done.
-It connects the logistics, information as well as cash altogether, compared to the traditional separate connections.
+It connects the logistics, information as well as cash flows altogether, compared to the traditional separate connections.

- 2. Establishing strategic partnerships around the world The Ant Group partnerships with payments, transactions, IoT companies in Asia, Europe, North America, and Oceania to expand the business globally.
+ 2. Establishing strategic partnerships around the world

+    The Ant Group partnerships with payments, transactions, IoT companies in Asia, Europe, North America, and Oceania to expand the business globally.
 It showcases the power of technology can break the geographical limitation and bring faster and more convenient life to customers around the world.

 ### What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?